Dom4489/Explr-Asia/README.md

 recommendations.
 In addition to this, consumers also have the ability to sort their generated results based on both price and location.
-Moreover, once a hotel has caught the interest of an user, they will be able to add that hotel to their list where they can read a writeup about the hotel and access the hotel’s official website.
+Moreover, once a hotel has caught the interest of a user, they will be able to add that hotel to their list where they can read a writeup about the hotel and access the hotel’s official website.

 #